vgopal02/CoffeeQuiz/README.md

         -   The correct answer will get highlighted in green and the user will get 10 points which is added to their score .
         -   The incorrect answer will get highlighted in red and the user will not get any points.
 However , no points are deducted for the incorrect answer.
         -   There is a 1 second delay after the user answers a question before moving to the next one.
-        -   There is an "exit" button at the bottom of the screen which allows the user to quit the quiz and return to home page at any time.
+        -   There is an "Exit Quiz" button at the bottom of the screen which allows the user to quit the quiz and return to home page at any time.
+        -   The "Exit Quiz" first opens into a modal to ensure the user definately wants to exit game.
+Incase they have unintentionaly pressed the exit quiz button they have the option to return to the quiz without losing their score.

 <p align="center">